mroman42/observe/README.md

 ## Exact interventions

-Observe allows exact interventions in the internal language of the [magmoid of normalization](https://arxiv.org/pdf/2510.01131).
+Observe allows exact interventions in the internal language of the [magmoid of normalized stochastic kernels](https://arxiv.org/pdf/2510.01131).
 This allows us to write both observations and interventions in a unified language that does not need a normalization primitive.

 ``` haskell